11 AR Slings That Don’t Suck

-A top quality sling, the Allen Rifle Sling offers a cleated tread grip the shoulder pad which provides solid traction against the body and makes carrying your rifle virtually silent.
+A high-quality sling, the Allen Rifle Sling offers a cleated tread grip the shoulder pad which provides solid traction against the body and makes carrying your rifle virtually silent.

-All hardware is metal (both the swivels and length adjustment) this piece is inexpensive enough to outfit a few rifles with it.
+All hardware is metal (both the swivels and length adjustment) and it’s inexpensive enough to outfit a few rifles with it.

-The 1″ nylon sling webbing on this two-point sling makes for a comfortable fit and it’s easy enough to use – wears well on longer treks or short hops with a variety of firearms.
+The 1″ nylon sling webbing on this two-point sling makes for a comfortable fit and it’s easy enough to use – wearing well on longer treks or short hops with a variety of firearms.
 The Allen Rifle Sling is also long enough to fit a variety of body-types & sizes, even over with winter layers.

 - Leather face with accent stitching